docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

-When true, the footage has an alpha component.
+When `true`, the footage has an alpha component.
 In this case, the attributes `alphaMode`, `invertAlpha`, and `premulColor` have valid values.
 When `false`, those attributes have no relevant meaning for the footage.

 #### Type